 Stocksare equity investments that represent ownership in a company.
-Stocks can also go by the name of “shares” or “equities” which essentially mean you are a (part) business owner.
+Stocks can also go by the name of “shares” or “equities” which essentially means you are a (part) business owner.
 Purchasing company stock comes with certain rights which may include receiving a dividend as well as voting rights at shareholder meetings.

 A portion of ownership in a corporation.
 The holder of a stock is entitled to the company’s earnings and is responsible for its risk for the portion of the company that each stock represents.
 There are two main classes of stock: common stock and preferred stock.